 David Hare’s 10 Rules for Writers

 David Hare is an English playwright, screenwriter, and theatre and film director.
-He was born 5 June 1947 and he was knighted in 1998.
+He was born on 5 June 1947.

 Hare is well-known for his satires that examine British society in the post-World War II era.
 His plays include SkylightStuff Happens, and The Blue RoomThe Blue Touch Paper is a memoir of his early life and career.